| | | | | |

 Accessories & Ecosystem

 The accessory range fills in the gaps: Vario VESA monitor mount adapters, Xero Play triple pivot adapters, keyboard trays, cup holders, harnesses, and bracket sets.
 There’s also a dedicated flight sim range with joystick mounts, rudder trays, and a centre post – which shows how versatile the T-slot system is.
-You can build a sim racing rig and a flight sim setup on the same base frame.
+The T-slot system is flexible enough that sim racing and flight sim setups can share the same base frame.

 products per page